 Most users like me do not want loads of bookmarks which demand sorting out regularly.
-Instead, a simple solution capable of allowing users to browse what they need and discard what they want quickly, without much efforts is most welcome.
+Instead, a simple solution capable of allowing users to browse what they need and discard what they want quickly, without many efforts is most welcome.
 Meet Pocket, a browser extension that is available for Chrome as well as Firefox, that lets you read the saved content on the web later when you are on the plane, train, or anywhere without an internet connection.

-The add-on automatically syncs to your phone, tablet or computer and supports an easy and convenient user interface.
+The add-on automatically syncs to your phone, tablet, or computer and supports an easy and convenient user interface.
 The ability to sync with any platform is proving beneficial, especially when it comes to hopping between workplace and home devices.

-In this post, we are explaining how to use Pocket on Firefox, but its similar for Chrome.
+In this post, we are explaining how to use Pocket on Firefox, but it’s similar for Chrome.

 How to use Pocket Firefox Add-on

 Once you have installed this add-on, the Pocket button appears in Firefox’s Navigation Toolbar.
 A single click on the button saves the current page to Pocket.
 It turns red, indicating that the page has been saved.
 Alternatively, you can see an item in the Context Menu – Save to Pocket when you right-click on the page background.

 You can sign in with your free Pocket account with your Firefox account, and begin right away and save the articles and videos to access them later by visiting here.

 In the upper right-hand corner, the Pocket icon can be seen.
 It’s Read something button.
 A click on the drop-down window shows your reading list.
 You can edit and search all from within.

 An options menu is visible under the icon, that lets you customize the settings.